 What is peripartum depression?

-Around the time you have a baby, you might have normal mood changes.
-This can last for up to 10 days.
-It is called baby blues.
-Sometimes, it is more severe and lasts longer.
-This is called peripartum depression.
+Shortly before, during, and after you have a baby, you might have normal mood changes.
+These can last for up to 10 days.
+They are called the baby blues.
+Sometimes, the mood changes are more severe and last longer.
+They are called peripartum depression.

-Many new mothers with peripartum depression feel better within a few weeks.
-Sometimes, it takes longer to feel better and treatment is needed.
-This is more likely in mothers who have more severe symptoms or who have had depression before.
+Many new parents with peripartum depression feel better within a few weeks.
+Sometimes, it takes longer to feel better, and treatment is needed.
+This is more likely in parents who have more severe symptoms or who have had depression before.

 What are the symptoms?

-Your doctor may ask you to fill out a survey to see if you are having any symptoms of peripartum depression.
+Your doctor may ask you questions to see whether you are having any symptoms of peripartum depression.
 Symptoms include: